The Best White Curtains Don’t Have to Be Plain

-We asked our in-house style guru, Naomi deManana, to find the best white curtains.
+We asked deMañana (our former in-house style guru) to find the best white curtains.
 She prioritized natural materials, sourced from brands that are trusted by our discerning editors, and added in a few unconventional, unique styles to show that white curtains are anything but boring.
-In fact, deManana’s picks prove that the best white curtains aren’t just panels of plain cotton; they can be velvet or blackout, lined or unlined, long or short for every window type and style.
+In fact, her picks prove that the best white curtains aren’t just panels of plain cotton; they can be velvet or blackout, lined or unlined, long or short, for every window type and style.

 Our Shopping Checklist

-When it comes to the best curtains, our style director prioritizes natural fibers for both aesthetic and environmental reasons.
+When it comes to the best curtains, its best to prioritize natural fibers for both aesthetic and environmental reasons.
 But that’s not to say synthetic blends should be completely dismissed; some fibers, when used in smaller quantities, can help with durability and maintenance.
-White curtains can be made from a variety of materials, but these are the ones you’ll find on deManana’s list:
+White curtains can be made from a variety of materials, but these are the ones you’ll find on deMañana’s list:

 - Linen.
-On the other hand, deManana describes linen as being a bit earthier, since you can actually see the woven details.
-“A really thin weave of linen will both filter and provide light,” says deManana, but she stresses that it’s the weight more than the weave that determines the amount of sun that trickles through.
-Take note: A 100 percent linen option has a tendency to react to humidity levels, which can cause the fabric to slightly shrink or expand.
+On the other hand, deMañana describes linen as being a bit earthier, since you can actually see the woven details.
+“A really thin weave of linen will both filter and provide light,” she says, but she stresses that it’s the weight more than the weave that determines the amount of sun that trickles through.
+Take note: A 100% linen option has a tendency to react to humidity levels, which can cause the fabric to slightly shrink or expand.